 ESD pulses can have various durations (typically 10 μs to 100 ms) and a wide range of amplitudes.
 Before attempting to choose a surge resistor for ESD management applications it is important to understand the ESD pulse.
 Using this information the peak power specification of the resistor may be calculated.

-Resistor values tend to range from 100 MOhm to 500 MOhm.
-Tolerances tend to be 5% at best with 10% to 20% more common.
-For extreme applications, a specialist pulse resistor manufacturer may decide to modify the resistor paste materials or manufacturing process (or both) to achieve the required specification.
+For extreme applications, a surge resistor manufacturer may decide to modify the resistor paste materials or manufacturing process (or both) to achieve the required specification.

-There are many standard surge resistors for ESD applications available as standard devices but for specialist applications where personnel safety is of critical importance it is often best to consult a specialist thick film surge resistor manufacturer.
+There are many standard surge resistors for ESD applications available but for specialist applications where personnel safety is of critical importance, it is often best to consult a specialist thick film surge resistor manufacturer.